Last updated on December 4th, 2020 -

 How long will I need to keep records of UK sales and VAT collected and paid?

-You will be required to keep electronic records of your sales for 6 years and be able to provide records to HRMC upon request.
+You will be required to keep electronic records of your sales for 6 years and be able to provide records to HMRC upon request.